Campus closed : King's campus is closed on Monday, Dec. 4 due to weather conditions.

-Through the Stay Connected Mental Health Project, King’s has two on-campus peer support workers who provide free, non-judgmental, confidential, and safe mental health support to students.
+Through the Stay Connected Mental Health Project, King’s has three on-campus peer support workers who provide free, non-judgmental, confidential and safe mental health support to students.

 The King’s Chaplain, Father Ranall Ingalls, is available to all students from any faith or none.

 Office located on the First Floor of the Arts & Administration Building.
 Drop by Father Ingalls’ office any time, or email to make an appointment. email@example.com

 Hope for Wellness is a helpline for Indigenous people.
 All operators are trained in culturally relevant, trauma-informed approaches.
 The helpline is available 24/7 across Canada, and services are available in some Indigenous languages.
 Call 1-855-242-3310 or visit their website for online chat services.

 Trans Lifeline is a helpline operated by trans people, for trans people.
 The helpline is available 24/7 and is operated by transgender active listeners.
 Call 1-877-330-6366.

 Your computer has crashed and you've lost your paper?
 You've just broken up with your partner?
 Homesick?
 Good2Talk is a free, confidential helpline for post-secondary students in Nova Scotia.
 Speak anonymously, receive information & supports for mental health, addictions and well-being.
 Call 1-833-292-3698